-Today, over half of the deaths in India are due to a chronic disease, with cardiovascular, respiratory and digestive issues as the leading causes.
+Today, over half of the deaths in India are due to a chronic disease, with cardiovascular, respiratory, and digestive issues as the leading causes.
 Diabetes is rampant in at least one-in-five, but pre-diabetes is becoming as common as obesity.
-And these complications are for the first time also apparent in children.
+And these complications are for the first time also appear in children.

 In the case of Pankaj, I integrated an approach that combined a metabolomic nutrition and supplementation protocol with additional lifestyle tweaks that I had picked up over years of experimentation.

 Some of the lifestyle tweaks include getting at least 20 minutes of sun on the skin per day, to jack up vitamin D levels.
 To get a sweat going with a simple exercise, 3-4 times a week.
 To detox with heat once or twice a week.
 To drink at least three liters of water per day, spiced with a pinch of Himalayan salt for better hydration (filtered water doesn’t hydrate as well) or molecular hydrogen.
 To give up antibiotics by using natural antimicrobials, like colloidal silver.
 And other simple tweaks.